 Tunnel Spring Trailhead

 The trail snaked along the walls of the canyons for several miles.
-I was getting tired and frustrated, and breathed a sigh of relief when I saw some good campsites just past the gate, on a small hill above Tunnel Spring Trailhead.
-I limped over to flat space, favoring my cheek, and dropped my pack.
+I was getting tired and frustrated and breathed a sigh of relief when I saw some excellent campsites just past the gate on a small hill above Tunnel Spring Trailhead.
+I limped to a flat space, favoring my cheek, and dropped my pack.

-I set up my tart-tent, blew up my pad, and laid out my sleeping bag so it could loft up while I made dinner.
-While dinner rehydrated I would continue unpacking and rat around nesting for the night.
+I set up my tart tent, blew up my pad, and laid out my sleeping bag so it could loft up while I made dinner.
+Then, while dinner was rehydrated, I would continue unpacking and rat around nesting for the night.